View of Sutton Park spacer spacer

 Visitor Centre

 The Sutton Park Visitor Centre (pictured above) provides comprehensive information about many aspects of the park.
 This includes information on wildlife, history, ecology, archaeology, park events and other club activities.
 The Visitor Centre also contains displays on wildlife and other environmental features of the park.
-The Centre provides a comprehensive resource facility which can be utilized for educational projects by schools, colleges and other interested groups.
-Bookings can be made at the Centre or by telephoning 0121 355 6370.

 The Centre is located near to the Town Gate Entrance and can be found at map reference M4.
 There are parking facilities in front of the building for disabled access.